Homosexuals Anonymous: History

 Counseling sessions with Cook included giving his clients nude massages, ostensibly to desensitize them to male–male contact and homosexual desires; however, this was counter-productive since counselees began having sexual encounters with each other.
 Cook admitted in a 1987 interview that he "fell into the delusion" that such actions were a legitimate part of his HA counseling activities, stating: "I allowed myself to hug and hold my counselees thinking I was helping them...
 But I needed it more than they did."
 Psychiatrist Ralph Blair in his 1982 monograph Ex-Gay describes practitioners of sexual orientation conversion through religion as often being "individuals deeply troubled about their own sexual orientation, or whose own sexual conversion is incomplete".
 Blair reports a host of problems with such counselors, including the sexual abuse of clients; Haldeman describes Cook as "the most notable of such ministers".
 Cook himself also admitted to "occasional falls" before (and throughout) his marriage.

 Despite his 1974 defrocking and the 1986 revelations of his client abuse, Cook remains dedicated to the belief that homosexuality can be changed.
 In 1993 he moved to Colorado and returned to counseling, which ended in 1995 when The Denver Post reported Cook was engaging in phone sex and asking "patients to bring homosexual pornography to sessions so that he could help desensitize them against it".
 As recently as 2007, Cook has still been promoting the ability to "heal homosexuals".
 Under McIntyre, HA has also taken on more political advocacy.
-In 2009 he led a conference held in Kenya promoting the ex-gay movement, controversial to homosexuals as an example of ex-gay advocacy events held in Africa which are followed by incidents of homophobic violence.
+In 2009 he led a conference held in Kenya promoting the ex-gay movement, controversial as an example of ex-gay advocacy events held in Africa which are followed by incidents of homophobic violence.